CabrilloRoboticsClub/tiny_hawk/hello/README.md

    Notable files and directories:
      - **pkg.xml**
-        - The name of the package
+        - Defines the name of the package
-        - The license
+        - Determines the license for the code
-        - Dependencies.
+        - Handles dependencies.
 Any time your package depends on another package, you add it to the dependencies
         - Publication stuff
       - **setup.py**
         - Similar to pkg.xml